StianJosok/tilt-pi-monitor-stack-docker-guide/tilt-pi-monitor-stack-docker-guide.md

 ### 2. Editing a Panel

 We are now in a panel editor.
 By default, the visualization type at the top right is set to "Time Series".
-Here, We can change it to "Stat" for a cleaner display of individual metrics like temperature or specific gravity (SG).
+We can change it to "Stat" for a cleaner display of individual metrics like temperature or specific gravity (SG).

-### 3. Create a Query for Temperature
+### 3. Use the InfluxDB Query Builder

-In the query editor, enter a query to retrieve temperature data from your database.
-An example query might look like this:
+Open a new tab and go to the InfluxDB dashboard and into the **Data Explorer** tab

+InfluxDB Data Explorer provides a **Query Builder** tool that can help generate the correct Flux query for your specific setup.
+Use this to create your query with all the right values.
+Then select the script editor, and finally copy and paste it into Grafana.

+#### Example query

 ```
 from(bucket: "fermentation-data")